 I began keeping Babydoll sheep in 2015 and I never plan to stop – they are so rewarding to keep!
 My starter herd consisted of Lilly and her twin ewes Daisy and Roxy.
 The herd has grown from there.
-I now have 23 sheep and I’m expecting 2021 to be my best lambing yet.

 I love the babydoll breed for many reasons.

 - They are small and so easy to manage.

 - They are friendly and fun to keep.

 - They eat all the weeds in my orchard and keep the grass trimmed.

 - They are very hardy and do very well in the winter.

 - They produce wool each year that can be used in other projects.